gaurav7891/gaurav7891/README.md

 Welcome to My Profile

 My name is Gauravkumar Mishra, I am a ✨ Software Developer ✨ Android Mobile application development is my key area of expertise.
 I love to design apps and code for them, to make the ideas in real.
 I have worked with different areas to develop the Andorid frontend.
 I can design, code, test, debug, release everything for mobile application.
 I have started learning on Flutter application development so that I can contribute in Hybrid application development.
-I open for Remote jobs/Freelance works/Full time role
+I am open for Remote jobs/Freelance works/Full time role

 Skills
 <hr>